Wisdom Teeth Removal in Glenside, PA

 Where Can I Get Wisdom Teeth Removed in Glenside, PA?

-Our office in Jenkintown, PA, is only two miles east of Glenside, PA.
-You can find our office on Harper Ave right off of PA-611.
-If you live in Glenside, PA, and it’s time for your or your child to have wisdom teeth removed, contact our Jenkintown office to schedule an appointment.
+Our office in Abington, PA, is only three miles northeast of Glenside, PA.
+You can find our office on Old York Road right off of PA-611.
+If you live in Glenside, PA, and it’s time for your or your child to have wisdom teeth removed, contact our Abington office to schedule an appointment.

 Hear From Our Patients